 Obesity has become a major health problem for Alaskans, as well as Americans.
-About a third of Alaska adults are now overweight and an additional one-third are obese.
-In Alaska, about one-third of children also are overweight or obese.
+Two out of three Alaska adults are now overweight or obese.
+About one out of three Alaska children are overweight or obese.

 Please join us in encouraging Alaska’s kids to get out and play, every day.
 We all need to work together to help Alaska’s children be as healthy as possible.

 Obesity is also costly for Alaskans.
 Each year, obesity-related medical expenses cost an estimated $459 million in Alaska.
 About 25 percent of that cost is paid with funds through Medicare and Medicaid programs.
 The Alaska Department of Health and Social Services Obesity Prevention and Control Program is committed to addressing the problem of childhood obesity.

 In 2012, we launched Play Every Day to increase public awareness about the risks of childhood obesity and the importance of physical activity to prevent and reduce childhood obesity.
 Through this campaign, we reach out to parents, teachers and others who support Alaska children.
 Our goal is to promote and support physically active families and children.
 The department is partnering with Healthy Futures, which organizes and runs the Healthy Futures Challenge for elementary-age children.
 Together, we work with schools to promote the Challenge and ask parents to make physical activity a part of their family’s day.